 Retail companies know that if their systems are down, even for a short period of time, they not only risk the sales that would have taken place during that time but also future sales as customers may remember their past experience.
 When faced with a choice of whether to use a company with a slowly loading website or having to re-enter their payment information, the customer may opt to try a competitor.

 As a result, retailers know what’s riding on their technology.
-In order to ensure systems and applications are always ready for an interested potential customer, retail companies are increasingly choosing to utilize an outsourced help desk.
+In order to ensure systems and applications are always ready for an interested potential customer, retail companies are increasingly choosing to utilize managed help desk.
 Here are a few reasons why:

 Retail has become more technologically dependent, with CIOs managing an omnichannel supply chain, including functions related to buying and merchandising, as well as product information management and order fulfillment.
 What used to be a role that was mainly concerned with infrastructure to support enterprise resource planning (ERP) systems has become intricately involved with all stages of retail management.